sofasogood/moderation_pipeline/README.md

-## Evaluation dataset for the paper "A Holistic Approach to Undesired Content Detection"
+## Abuse Vector Reporting Pipeline

-The evaluation dataset `data/samples-1680.jsonl.gz` is the test set used in [the following paper](https://arxiv.org/abs/2208.03274):
+The dataset `data/samples-1680.jsonl.gz` is the test set used in [the following paper](https://arxiv.org/abs/2208.03274):

 ```
 @article{openai2022moderation,